sasquatch678/A-Painted-World---Remastered/README.md

 Updating is like installing the list.
 Simply make sure your paths are the same and tick the overwrite existing modlist button. **Note**: Any mods you have added will be deleted when updating unless prefixed with [NoDelete].

 ## Removing the Modlist
-Simply delete the folder, and you have uninstalled it.
+Simply delete the modlist folder and Documents\My Games\Oblivion Remastered\Saved\SaveGames\Mods, and you have uninstalled it.

 ## Credits and Thanks